-There's no shortage of ways to use PhET simulations in (or out of) the classroom.
+There's no shortage of ways to use PhET Interactive Simulations in (or out of) the classroom.
 Effectively, any time you'd use a static PowerPoint slide or textbook image to demonstrate a concept, it's worth checking PhET to see if there's an interactive version.
-Chances are high there's already one on the site.
-There are also virtual versions of common lab experiences, and it might be worth using the simulation if you're short on class time or resources.
+Chances are high that there's already one on the site.
+There are also virtual versions of common lab experiences, and it might be worth using the simulation if you're short on class time or resources, or if you're doing distance learning.
 Even if you have really great videos of experiments, the interactivity of these simulations will contribute so much to your lessons that it's hard not to use both.

-PhET Interactive Simulations is a huge collection of virtual science experiments, demonstrations, and visualizations for dozens of math and science topics (from kindergarten through graduate school).
+With over 150 different simulations available, PhET Interactive Simulations is a large collection of virtual experiments, demonstrations, and visualizations for dozens of math and science topics (from kindergarten through graduate school).
 Each tool allows students to control a variety of parameters for each concept, tinkering and exploring and probing relationships all from the safety and comfort of a computer.
 The results are displayed in real time, often with relevant data to make the outcomes even more clear.
-All simulations are rendered in HTML5, Flash, or Java, and updates are ongoing to bring them up to modern specifications.
-There's also a paid app available (for iOS and Android) that includes a collection of HTML5 simulations.
+All simulations are rendered in HTML5, Flash, or Java, and updates have been made so that they all work in modern browsers.
+There's also a paid app available (for iOS and Android) that includes a collection of about 80 HTML5 simulations.

 In addition to some dated designs that can distract from otherwise excellent simulations, some of the tools are a bit too closed-ended and could benefit from additional controls.
-These both may be due to limitations of the technology when the tools were designed, so as tools are updated to modern standards, expect better-looking sims and more freedom across the library.
+In addition, some of the simulations are incredibly simple and would serve only as a quick demonstration of the concept, not an in-depth discovery.
+These both may be due to limitations of the technology when the tools were designed, so as tools are updated to modern standards, this could change.